There's man I meet, walks up our street....

 Deacon Blue’s widely respected debut album, from 1987, took a while, at the time, to seep into widespread acceptance.
 It was a year to eighteen months before many, including myself, came to learn to appreciate this excellent Scottish group.

 Deacon Blue are a pretty difficult group to categorise - they are not rock, yet they have rock influences, use drums, keyboards and electric guitars.
 They are not soul, yet they often employ soul sensibilities and have Motown and soul influences.
 They are not punk, or new wave, or post punk.
 They are, actually, quite unique in many ways.
 Their influences are wide - Bruce Springsteen, Van Morrison, Bob Dylan, Prefab Sprout, Elvis Costello, Motown, classic soul.
-Their lyrical preoccupations are Scottish life in general and the toughness of it at times, relationship ups and downs and people’s psychological idiosyncrasies and the three cornerstones mentioned in their classic song, “Dignity” - faith, work and home.
+Their lyrical preoccupations are Scottish life in general and the supposed toughness of it at times, relationship ups and downs and people’s psychological idiosyncrasies and the three cornerstones mentioned in their classic song, “Dignity” - faith, work and home.

 Their two vocalists are now husband and wife - songwriter Ricky Ross and Lorraine Macintosh.
 The interaction between the two is an integral part of the group’s sound.